-4.1 What are the key legal or regulatory issues to consider for use of personal data?
+4.1 What are the key legal or regulatory issues, and corresponding laws/regulations, to consider in your jurisdiction for use of personal health data, including laws/regulations that are agnostic and not necessarily specific to healthcare technologies?

 Under the APPI, personal information can only be used within the scope of the purpose specified in relation to the obtainment of personal information, and the principal's consent is required when such information is used for any other purpose.
 In addition, personal information related to medical or health matters falls within the category of sensitive personal information and the consent of the principal is required for the obtainment of such sensitive personal information.